AnshBansal7433/Nanomatch/readme.md

 ---
 ## Performance Profiling

-The NanoMatch engine was profiled using Intel VTune Profiler on an Intel Raptor Lake-DT architecture to validate performance claims.
+The NanoMatch engine was profiled for 1,000,000 orders using Intel VTune Profiler on an Intel Raptor Lake-DT architecture to validate performance claims.
 Please refer to the /performance_analysis folder to view the full VTune summaries, event counts, and high-resolution Flame Graphs.

 ### Key Performance Metrics